 Early in 2001, Chad Riden took up the reigns of NashvilleStandUp, and quickly drove the thing into the ground.
 He created on-site profiles for active local comics, listed upcoming shows, started a mailing list, began writing semi-regular newsletters and set up a forum where Nashville-based comics and fans could screw around while on the clock at work all day.

 The look and feel of the site has changed five or six times over the years.
-Chad did a lot of this work, but many thanks are also due to Scot Nery for various code and design work and Ryan Williams for the countless fliers and logos he has designed.
+Chad did a lot of this work, but many thanks are also due to Scot Nery for various code and design work, including the NashvilleStandUp logo.

 Today, still wanted by the government, NashvilleStandUp.com survives as a soldier of fortune.
 If you have a problem, if no one else can help, and if you can find them.. maybe you can hire.. some smart asses.